Updated February 5, 2021

 - not involve high-aerosolization activities (singing, woodwinds/brass, vigorous exercise);

-- require face coverings to be worn at all times during the event, and therefore food and beverages should not be consumed.
-The only exception is school or unit sponsored events with advance approval from the HSL; and
+- require face coverings to be worn at all times during the event, and therefore food and beverages should not be consumed;

-- In addition to following university guidelines that establish maximum capacity in spaces, event sponsors must assure there is appropriate signage, provide hand sanitizer, and arrange for pre and post-event disinfection of the space and equipment as well as disinfection during the event for any equipment used by more than one person.
+- assure there is appropriate signage, provide hand sanitizer, and arrange for pre and post-event disinfection of the space and equipment as well as disinfection during the event for any equipment used by more than one person;

-- All participants must observe the health and safety measures of wearing face coverings and maintaining 6 feet physical distancing, as established by the placement of seating or floor markers.
+- assure that all participants can maintain 6 feet physical distancing, as established by the placement of seating or floor markers; and

-- To facilitate contact tracing, keep a record of everyone who participates in the event.
+- keep a record of everyone who participates in the event in order to facilitate contact tracing if necessary.